Information for Applicants

 UC Santa Cruz welcomes transfer students who have completed coursework outside the United States.
 A record of coursework from collegiate institutions and universities outside of the U.S. must be submitted for evaluation.
 We require all applicants whose first language is not English to adequately demonstrate English competency as a part of the application process.
 See our International Transfer Admission Page for more information.

-Admission by Exception is granted to a very small percentage of applicants who do not meet the UC transfer requirements.
+Admission by Exception is granted to some applicants who do not meet the UC transfer requirements.
 Such factors as academic accomplishments in light of your life experiences and/or special circumstances, socioeconomic background, special talents and/or achievements, contributions to the community, and your answers to the Personal Insight Questions are taken into consideration.
 UC Santa Cruz does not grant exceptions for the required courses in English composition or mathematics.

 Students will be granted up to 70 semester/105 quarter units of credit for lower-division coursework completed at any institution or any combination of institutions.
 For units beyond the maximum, subject credit for appropriate coursework taken in excess of this unit limitation will be granted and may be used to satisfy requirements.